openforcefield/openff-bespokefit/docs/getting-started/quick-start.md

 factory = BespokeWorkflowFactory()
 ```

-The default factory will produce [workflows](workflow_chapter) that will augment the ["Parsley"] OpenFF force field
+The default factory will produce [workflows](workflow_chapter) that will augment the OpenFF 2.0.0 force field
 with bespoke torsion parameters for all non-terminal *rotatable* bonds in the molecule that have been trained
-to quantum chemical torsion scan data generated for said molecule using the [Psi4] quantum chemistry
+to quantum chemical torsion scan data generated for said molecule using the [Psi4] quantum chemistry package.
-package.

 :::{note}
 See the [configuration section](quick_start_config_factory) for more info on customising the workflow factory.